DIVERSITY & ACCESSIBILITY

 If individuals or groups are found in violation of the Code of Conduct or the Diversity & Inclusion Policies after investigation by IPAHW Executive Staff/ Board of Directors they will be immediately dismissed from the event without refund.

 If you have ANY needs or concerns not addressed here please go to the Helping Paws desk.
-They are empowered to do everything to make this the best IPAHW yet.
+They are empowered to do everything within their power and ability to make this the best IPAHW yet.
 You can also contact L.T. or Mx.
 T. on any of the platforms listed on their bios.

 We care about you.
 IPAHW cares about you.
 Have a wonderful weekend and PLAY!